 Republic Services, the second-largest waste removal company in the country, won the bid following a 3-2 vote, with Mayor Matt Hall and Councilman Keith Blackburn voting no citing concerns of fewer environmental incentives and rate savings, and a higher contract bid.

-The 10-year contract, one of the city’s biggest, was awarded to Republic Services for a bid of $27.7 million compared to EDCO’s bid of $27.5 million.
+The 10-year contract, one of the city’s biggest, was awarded to Republic Services for a bid of $27.7 million (per year) compared to EDCO’s bid of $27.5 million.
 Republic Services will begin city operations on July 1, 2022, taking over for Waste Management, who didn’t submit a bid.

 Councilmembers Cori Schumacher, Priya Bhat-Patel and Teresa Acosta lauded the company’s ties to the Teamsters Local 683 union, worker protections, labor peace, pledges to equity, lower vehicle miles traveled and fewer objections to the request for proposal.